azurecrystalz/azurecrystalz.github.io/source/_drafts/take-a-chance.md

   ![rinne hum](https://res.cloudinary.com/djq41tb84/image/upload/v1710298507/enstars/dialogue/number%208/take%20a%20chance/ch3/rzs0ugimqlp5nitrllvy.png)

-  {% bubble Rinne %}
+  {% bubble Rinne practice_happy %}
     ~♪ ~♪
   {% endbubble %}

   {% bubble Niki %}
     …Rinne-kun?
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_smile_left %}
     Hm, what’s up?
 Gonna shower me with how hungry you are again?
   {% endbubble %}

   {% bubble Niki %}
     No, I wasn’t planning to.

     It’s just that it’s been a while since we’ve last seen anyone.
 Is that okay?
 We’re not completely lost are we?
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_sigh %}
     And <i>how</i>, exactly, could I get lost without a map?
   {% endbubble %}

   {% bubble Rinne %}
     We’re driving through a pretty open expanse of foreign land.

     It’s no good if you can’t even put up with it this long, y’know.[^6]
   {% endbubble %}

   {% bubble HiMERU %}
     Agreed.
 In fact, it would be a <i>good</i> thing if we arrived in an hour.

     Pray to Buddha all you’d like, Shiina, but it’d be best to sit a bit longer and be patient given you’re the one with the most experience overseas.
   {% endbubble %}

   {% bubble Niki %}
     No no <i>no!</i> I’m just about ready to eat grass at this point!

     Ah, there’s a bit of tumbleweed over there!
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_sigh %}
     God, would you <i>quit</i> being so fussy already?
 What are you, four?

     Jeez, even <i>you’re</i> being careless, Niki.
 Why didn’t you bring emergency food if you knew something like this would end up happening?
   {% endbubble %}

   ![obviously](https://res.cloudinary.com/djq41tb84/image/upload/v1710298509/enstars/dialogue/number%208/take%20a%20chance/ch3/w259pfo8mfccf4xummfq.png)

   {% bubble Niki %}
     <i>Obviously</i> I brought some!
 I just ate it all on the bus and plane rides here!

     Rinne-kun, you’re underestimating my appetite.
 You’ll feel hungry as long as you’re alive~
   {% endbubble %}

   {% bubble Kohaku %}
     I guess we really should’ve seen this coming, huh?
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_seriously %}
     ……
   {% endbubble %}

   {% bubble Niki %}
     Uwah!
 Don’t look at me like that, Rinne-kun!
 Look!
 Keep your eyes on the road!
   {% endbubble %}

   {% bubble HiMERU %}
     There may be a cloud of uncertainty[^7] at the moment since we haven’t completed the objective at hand.

     However, Shiina may be right.

     It seems like not knowing when we’re going to arrive is causing a bit of anxiety.

     When we do arrive, it would be in our best interest to buy a map with the voucher we have in the car.
   {% endbubble %}

   ![sichiation](https://res.cloudinary.com/djq41tb84/image/upload/v1710298509/enstars/dialogue/number%208/take%20a%20chance/ch3/vcxbbytfoho7a8gnzpeq.png)

   {% bubble Kohaku %}
     Yeah.
 I’d rather not be in the kind of situation where I can’t use the Internet to know where I’m going.

     There’s a bunch of tumbleweeds around here…the kind of tumbleweeds you’d see in western movies.
 In other words, this is probably America.
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_thinkself %}
     We can’t rule Mexico out either.
+  {% endbubble %}

+  {% bubble Rinne practice_yup %}
     Wherever we are, we’re just gonna have to keep following the road.
 We’re bound to hit some kind of town eventually.
+  {% endbubble %}

+  {% bubble Rinne practice_mhm %}
     …Look, we’re already starting to see road signs.

     Town’s ten kilometers away…looks like we’re finally getting somewhere.
   {% endbubble %}

   {% bubble Niki %}
     Yeah, our luck is starting to change for the better!

     I can’t wait~!
 Step on it, Rinne-kun!
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_sigh %}
     I’m already on it.
+  {% endbubble %}

+  {% bubble Rinne practice_superior %}
     Just you wait, my gluttonous fiend, we’ll get that lunch in you soon…~
   {% endbubble %}

-  [^6]: A bit relevant to the idea Rinne is trying to express, Americans like to say that “you can drive 3 hours in Europe and be in five different countries, but if you drive in America for 3 hours you will still be in America (the same state no less LOL)”.
-  [^7]: This is like “storm clouds are gathering” or like there’s a looming sense of danger or worry.

   <h2 id="4">Chapter 4</h3>
   <sup><i>proofread by shay</i></sup>